 Liquidity risk management will be managed by HO on a Group-wide basis, the Branch is expected by HO to develop and maintain appropriate liquidity policies and limits to ensure it to operate prudently on a day to day basis.
 The Branch will operate an Asset and Liability Committee (“ALCo”) which will be supported by ManCo in ensuring ongoing adherence to the limits set for liquidity risk.

-Liquidity risk is quantified in terms of stress scenarios covering intraday, short-term (30 days) and medium-term (1 year) and are applied to CNCBLB’s sources of funding.
-This methodology considers the possibility that CNCBLB cannot raise funding from its normal sources, and takes into account both cash inflows and outflows.
-The stress scenarios will reflect the risk that expected cash inflows may not occur or there may be unexpected draw-downs from committed facilities or under collateral arrangements, and the degree to which CNCBLB’s liquid assets can cover any shortfall in the ability of CNCBLB to meet its obligations.
+The Branch management will monitor its liquidity risk appetite through the ALCO meetings and within an approved ‘Liquidity and Funding strategy’ that will provide guidance to Financial Markets on the expected balance sheet structure.
+This optimal balance sheet structure is dependent on the product approvals covering longer term funding products eg: issuance of Bonds and Certificates of Deposits.

-The Branch will monitor its liquidity risk appetite
+Short term (under 30 days) liquidity risk is managed using ‘Whole-Bank’ liquidity management and monitored and reported through the Group Liquidity Coverage Ratio (“LCR”).
+The branch management will monitor liquidity risk through the ALCO approved ‘Liquidity and Funding strategy’ and the Net Stable Funding Ratio (“NSFR”) which is defined as follows: